graphile/graphql-toe/README.md

 TOE makes GraphQL errors into real JavaScript errors, so you can stop writing code that second-guesses your data!

-Works seamlessly with `try`/`catch`, or your frameworks' error handling such as `<ErrorBoundary />` in React or SolidJS.
+Works seamlessly with `try`/`catch`, or your framework's error handling such as `<ErrorBoundary />` in React or SolidJS.
 And, with semantic nullability, reduce the need for null checks in your client code!